mmaroti/tasync/README.md

 Many functions potentially return future objects.
 You should never call methods on these objects, nor should you test for them.
 Instead, you should use `apply` or `call` to call further functions when these potential future objects get resolved.
+Throwing of exceptions are encouraged and are properly handled throughout the library.

 ## delay(timeout, value)